schuchert/schuchert.github.io/_posts/2022-03-10-GrowingMushroomsAtHomePart1.md

 ### Time
 * 1 hour to build the still air box (1 time only, you'll get a lot of use out of this)
-* 30 - 60 minutes to inoculate the jars
+* 1 hour to inoculate the jars, 10 minutes preparation, 30 minutes waiting, 20 minutes inoculating

 ## Wait 3 - 6 Weeks